How to grow Carrots

 Growing Carrots and Keeping Carrot fly at bay

 Carrots do need some time and attention throughout the growing period and the main problem is carrot fly and prevention is by means of a physical barrier as illustrated in the image top left.
-The process of growing and especially thinning out the Carrots releases the carrot smell, which in turn attracts carrot fly, a destructive pest.
+Carrot fly will also attack related vegetables such as parsnip, parsley celery and celeriac.
+The process of growing, and especially thinning out the Carrots, releases the carrot smell, which in turn attracts carrot fly, a destructive pest.
 It is a small black-bodied fly whose larvae feed on the roots of Carrots and eat the developing Carrots, causing them to rot.
 It is preventable, but it's a bit of a faff, in that the only sure fire way to prevent Carrot fly is to erect a physical barrier using very fine mesh as in the image on the left.
 You can use horticultural fleece or Enviromesh, both are suitable crop protection illustrated is Environmesh.
 You need to make a support around the area where the Carrots are growing, wrap the protection over the supports, and then pin it down securely.
 This does mean when weeding, thinning and harvesting, it is necessary to un pin and lift up the mesh which is a bit of a faff, but the barrier does work, keeps Carrot fly away and prevents an attack.
 Other suggestions are to plant onions or garlic nearby as a companion with a different smell to mask the Carrots.
 In addition, there are varieties of Carrot sold which are resistant to Carrot fly, such as 'Flyway' and 'Resistafly' although they are not 100% resistant.

 Once established growing carrots is fairly trouble free when grown on prepared ground.
 A plus point is that Carrots need little watering as they are one of the more drought resistant vegetables.